LIT-Protocol/docs/docs/sdk/access-control/quick-start.md

 npm i @lit-protocol/contracts-sdk
 ```

+ps: the `contracts-sdk` is actually facing issues with vite's config with yarn and pnpm, you can switch to bun as a quick fix or follow the [issue on github](https://github.com/LIT-Protocol/Issues-and-Reports/issues/31)

 The next step is to initialize a signer.
 This should be a wallet controlled by your application and the same wallet you’ll use to mint the Capacity Credit NFT:

 ```jsx